BattModels/mist-demo/README.md

 The data is pre-shuffled and split into training, validation and test sets with a 80:20:20 ratio.
 The training dataset has `~0.25B` molecules, while the test and validation sets have `62M` molecules each.

+## Checkpoint

+A sample checkpoint is also available on Dropbox.
+This data should be downloaded and placed in the `sample_checkpoint` folder.